AtengChen/my_python_shell/README.md

   --nohistory           Don't save history
   -u USER_PROFILE, --user_profile USER_PROFILE
                         The path to user data.
 Default path `./.shell`.
+  --nosuggest           Don't suggest complete code when an error happens.
 ```
 #### After starting the shell
 1. You should now see the My Python Shell welcome message and the interactive prompt.